Cymraeg

 The huge Spotify catalogue of music and podcasts inevitably includes some explicit content in the form of song lyrics and adult-orientated conversations.
 Content identified by Spotify as suitable only for users aged over 18 is marked with an ‘Explicit content’ or ‘E’ label.
 An alternative subscription version called ‘Spotify Kids’ is available for children aged twelve and younger and is curated by Spotify to contain only child-friendly content.
 Spotify also uses images to identify songs, albums, artists, playlists, podcasts and profiles, some of which may not be suitable for children.
 Spotify includes video as well as audio podcasts, which have potential for inappropriate visual as well as audio content.
 A recent addition to Spotify is ‘Canvas’, a feature that replaces album art with a brief looping video clip.
 Some of these video clips might not be suitable for children.
 Children using the free ad-funded version of Spotify will be exposed to advertising, most of which will be designed for adult audiences.

 Spotify is not a social media platform and does not have any mechanism for messaging or chat.
 However, some Spotify users have used the cover art, name and description fields of playlists to communicate with followers in a way that is open to abuse.
 The primary feature for connecting with other Spotify users is the ‘Friend activity’ function that allows users to follow each other and see what music or audio content they are playing in real time.
 Spotify and Facebook accounts can be linked to facilitate the process of adding friends.
 When connected to Facebook, a Spotify profile will show the user’s real name and Facebook picture.
-Playlists can be made collaborative by allowing friends to contribute content.
+Playlists can be made collaborative by allowing friends to contribute content and Spotify offers the option to create ‘blends’ which mix the tastes of up to ten users and creates a playlist for them.
 The ‘Friend activity’ and Facebook connectivity functions are not inherently harmful but can lead to Spotify users being followed and potentially contacted outside the app.
 It is recommended that your child keeps their playlist private.

 Spotify has ‘Platform rules’ that provide a guide to activity and behaviour that is not permitted or accepted by Spotify.
 For example, the ‘Platform rules’ cover dangerous, deceptive, sensitive and illegal content and state that non-compliance with the rules may result in the content being removed and accounts being suspended or terminated.